-- Most things in here quite simple to do and we have done our best to describe it all as simply as possible. - CVs are covered in order AND also as part of each specialised area too, so you will always find what you need. - Where setup is complex, we have included examples with every step covered so you can just copy them. - Things like our unique approach to ABC automation are actually quite simple but there ARE some quite complex applications and diagrams in that area too.
-Blame me for that - sorry!
-It is NOT because you have to do it that way - it is just because we are excited at just how much our advanced ABC approach can achieve... and I really, really wanted to show you what it could do for you with very little extra effort! - I also want to encourage you to "Have a go" at some of the things we have discussed here, because there is so much more than most modellers ever see, hidden inside every Zen decoder that we create. - From all of us: We hope you enjoy it thank you for sharing your hobby time with us.
+- Most things in here quite simple to do and we have done our best to describe it all as simply as possible. - CVs are covered in order AND also as part of each specialised area too, so you will always find what you need. - Where setup is complex, we have included examples with every step covered so you can just copy them. - Things like our unique approach to ABC automation are actually quite simple but there ARE some quite complex applications and diagrams in that area too .
+Blame me for that sorry!
+It is NOT because you <a href="https://have.com/have.c - I also want to encourage you to "Have a go" at some of the things we have discussed here, because there is so much more than most modellers ever see, hidden inside every Zen decoder that we create. - From all of us: We hope you enjoy it thank you for sharing your hobby time with us.